jjc914/ps-calendar/README.md

 - [x] ~~Create server side scripts to access~~ database data securely
 - [ ] Fix edge-cases, e.g. student has no course entries
 - [ ] Store Google Calendar secondary calendar id on database so app knows when already created
+- [ ] Create admin script for adding data to database

 ### Client Side
 - [x] ~~Sign user in using email confirmation~~